KarlHartwig/GettingAndCleaningDataProject/CodeBook.md

 ## **TidyDataMean**
-The dataset TidyData.csv has been transformed to create a second tidy data set called TidyDataMean.csv.
+The dataset TidyData.txt has been transformed to create a second tidy data set called TidyDataMean.txt.
 The latter shows the mean of all the measurements grouped by subject and activity.
 Below follows a detailed list of all variables.

 | Column   Name                     | Data Type | Units   |
 |-----------------------------------|-----------|---------|